samscott89/pi-survey/README.md

-== README
+== README ==

-This is a first implementation of a survey application being designed by Sam Scott <sam.scott89@gmail.com>
+This is a first implementation of a survey application being designed for Psych Insight by Sam Scott <sam.scott89@gmail.com>